Guardians vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Guardians have posted a mark of 1-2.
+- The Guardians have been underdogs three times over their past 10 games and lost every one of those contests.

-- When it comes to the over/under, the Guardians and their opponents are 4-6-0 in their previous 10 games.
+- When it comes to the over/under, the Guardians and their opponents are 4-6-0 in their last 10 games.

-- Bookmakers have not posted a spread in any of the Guardians' past 10 matchups.
+- The past 10 Guardians matchups have not had a runline set by oddsmakers.

 Guardians Betting Records & Stats

-- Games involving Cleveland have gone over the total set by oddsmakers in 45 of 106 chances this season.
+- Cleveland and its opponents have hit the over in 45 of its 107 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!